PRE-DEPARTURE ORIENTATION SEMINAR (PDOS)

 CULTURE SHOCK

-- It is common to use polite words to address another person such as Mastah (master), Sah (sir) or Oga (boss).
+-It is common to use polite words to address another person such as Sah (sir) or Oga (boss).
 You can use this also to address an officer of your company or any Nigerians for that matter.

-- Nigerians are non-smoker in general.
-No smoking inside establishments or government buildings.
+-Nigerians are non-smoker in general.
+No smoking inside establishments or government buildings, or even in public places.
 To be sure, ask if it is allowed in the premises.

 WEATHER

-- From October to March, almost all Nigeria experience the ‘harmattan’ weather or dry winds.
+-From October to January, almost all Nigeria experience the ‘harmattan’ weather or dry winds.
 You are advice to wear long sleeves if your job requires field work or travel, and take a bath twice a day to avoid skin irritation.
 Harmattan winds carries fine sand from Sahara that causes eye and skin irritation.
 But it also gives cold weather in the night.

 CONVERSATION/LANGUAGE

-- Nigerians are very conversant and fluent in English (reading and writing).
-It is their second language.
-In fact, the average-schooled Nigerian speaks better English than his/her Filipino counterpart.
+-Nigerians are very conversant and fluent in English (reading and writing) – better than Filipinos.

 Trivia: Nigeria has the most number of english-language daily newspapers and prints the most number of publications in West Africa